Classical reception: Definition

-Lorna Hardwick and Christopher Stray assert that Classical reception studies is devoted to examining "the ways in which Greek and Roman material has been transmitted, translated, excerpted, interpreted, rewritten, re-imaged and represented."
+Lorna Hardwick and Christopher Stray assert that Classical reception studies are devoted to examining "the ways in which Greek and Roman material has been transmitted, translated, excerpted, interpreted, rewritten, re-imaged and represented."
 Martindale notes that Classical reception "encompasses all work concerned with postclassical material."

-Hardwick has also previously defined classical reception as "the artistic or intellectual processes involved in selecting, imitating or adapting ancient works," but which also treats display and viewing as active processes.
+Hardwick has also previously defined classical reception as "the artistic or intellectual processes involved in selecting, imitating or adapting ancient works," that also treats display and viewing as active processes.

-Hardwick and Stray state that scholars of reception studies hold the relationship between the ancient and modern to be reciprocal, although they acknowledge that others believe that reception studies only shed light on the receiving society, and not on the ancient text or its context.
+Hardwick and Stray state that scholars of reception studies believe that the relationship between the ancient and modern is reciprocal, although they acknowledge that others consider that reception studies only shed light on the receiving society, and not on the ancient text or its context.
 Although reception theory originated from Hans Robert Jauss in the late 1960s, classicists took about 30 years to officially adopt the term.
 Wide-scale acceptance did not occur until 2009, with the launch of Oxford's on-line periodical, the Classical Receptions Journal.